 We are incredibly proud of the work we accomplish each year.
-View Our Impact in 2024!
+View Our Impact in 2025!

 Do you have a passion for economic or financial education?
 Do you have a unique or exemplary approach to teaching economics or personal finance?
 Or do you know someone who does?
 The Minnesota Council on Economic Education’s (MCEE) teaching award program is a unique opportunity to be recognized for your hard work and dedication to economics and personal finance education.

-Each year MCEE honors Minnesota educators who effectively teach economic and personal finance principles using innovative, culturally responsive, and creative teaching practices.
+Each year MCEE honors Minnesota educators who effectively teach economic and/or personal finance principles using innovative, culturally responsive, and creative teaching practices.
 The awards honor teachers who incorporate exemplary teaching techniques that improve the economic and personal finance understanding of their students, both in and out of the classroom.
 Teaching award honorees are recognized in one of the categories below and each honoree receives $1,000, a plaque, and a certificate.

 MCEE Elementary Educator of the Year (Grades K-5)